mainmatter/playbook/project-procedure/digital-products/README.md

 ## Product Strategy

-In order to build an application that effectively achieves a particular objective, one must first understand the subject matter and then clearly define what the current situation requires.
+In order to build an application that effectively achieves a particular objective, one must first understand the subject matter and then clearly define the current state of the situation.
 Next the desired objective must be established in order to develop an effective strategy for all subsequently taken actions.
 All project stakeholders need to work closely together during this stage to identify answers to these questions: